libSDL2pp/libSDL2pp/README.md

 ADD_SUBDIRECTORY(extlib/libSDL2pp)
 ```

 into your core CMakeLists.txt.
-This will act as similar to what
+This will act similar to how
 FIND_PACKAGE usually does, and will provide ${SDL2PP_INCLUDE_DIRS}
 and ${SDL2PP_LIBRARIES} variables for your project.
 You will then
 be able to use them as usual: